Gamepad GameSir G7 HE

 If you hover over a point on the graph, you'll see how long the latency was and how often it occurred.

-The smaller the latency, the better.
-In an ideal world, as soon as you press a button on the gamepad, the action happens instantly in the game.
-If there's a large delay, you might press the button, but the action only happens some time later.
-In fast-paced games where every second counts, a high latency can become a problem.
+The lower the latency, the better.
+In a perfect world, as soon as you press a button or move the joystick on a gamepad, the action in the game happens instantly.
+If there is a long delay, you can press the button, but the action will take some time.
+In fast-paced games where every second counts, a long delay can be a problem.

 Use this chart to figure out how fast your gamepad reacts.